Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 \Device\WfpAle, specifying the target process PID and token handle value.
 The kernel receives this command. - tcpip.sys duplicates the token internally within kernel-mode.
 It reads the token from the target process, creates a copy, and stores it in the WFP token hash table (

 gAleMasterHashTable).
-This duplication is entirely invisible to user-mode EDR hooks — noNtDuplicateTokenis called in user-mode. - BOF sends IOCTL 0x124008 (Token Query) with the LUID received from step 5.
+User-mode hooks on the standard token-manipulation APIs have no visibility into this path — noNtDuplicateTokenis called in user-mode.
+(Kernel callbacks such as those registered viaPsSetCreateProcessNotifyRoutineor kernel-level EDR drivers can still observe related events.) - BOF sends IOCTL 0x124008 (Token Query) with the LUID received from step 5.
 The kernel retrieves the duplicated token from the hash table.

 - Token handle is returned to the BOF in user-mode.
 The BOF now holds a handle to a SYSTEM token that was duplicated entirely within the kernel.